jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

 3. Open a Terminal.
 If you are using Windows, open Git Bash.
 4. Change to the directory where you want to put the code from your Git project.
 5. Type `git clone`, paste in the Git URL, and press Enter.
 6. Once it completes, you have a local repository of the code for your project.
-Browse [git documentation](http://git-scm.com/doc) to learn more about working with Git.
+Browse the [git documentation](http://git-scm.com/doc) to learn more about working with Git.

 <a name='working_with_egit'></a>